dubrie/public/books.md

 - [Add book suggestion here]

 ### Finished Books
+- Between The World and Me by Ta-Nehisi Coates :thumbsup:
 - The Future Earth by Eric Holthaus :thumbsup:
 - The Sixth Extinction by Elizabeth Kolbert :thumbsup:
 - White Fragility by Robin Diangelo :thumbsup: